nithis127/AirDraw-Digit-Recognition/README.md

 - All dependencies are listed in requirements.txt
 - Random seeds are fixed to ensure repeatable experiments
-- Normalization statistics are saved and reused during inference
+- The trained StandardScaler object is saved and reused during inference to ensure consistent feature scaling

 To install dependencies:
 ```bash